rene-bakker-it/lwetl/docs/components/connection.rst

             the column associated to the cursor as an OrderedDict, or an empty dictionary if no columns were found.

-    .. function:: commit(cursor=None):
+    .. function:: commit():

         Commits pending modifications of the specified cursor to the database.
-If not specified, the current corsor is assumed.

-        :arg Cursor cursor:
-            the cursor to query.
-Uses the last used (current) cursor, if not specified.

-        .. warning:: This may also commit pending modifications of other cursors associated to the connection.
+Commits and invalidates all cursors with pending commits.

+        Use appropriate arguments in the :func:`execute()` command, if you intend to generate read-only queries, which must extend over multiple commits to the database.
+It is recommended to use the :func:`query()` command for this purpose.

-    .. function:: rollback(cursor=None):
+    .. function:: rollback():

-        Rolls back pending modifications of the specified cursor to the database.
-If not specified, the current corsor is assumed.
+        Rolls back pending modifications to the database.
+Cancels and invalidates all cursors with pending commits.

-        :arg Cursor cursor:
-            the cursor to query.
-Uses the last used (current) cursor, if not specified.

-        .. warning:: This may also commit pending modifications of other cursors associated to the connection.

     .. function:: get_data(cursor: Cursor = None, return_type=tuple, include_none=False, max_rows: int = 0, array_size: int = 1000)-> iterator: